wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 [^1]: One can also think of an even number as having two things in the middle.

-[^2]: There is a concept of the _geometric median_.
+[^2]: It seems there is a concept called the _geometric median_.
 The geometric median of the three vertices of a triangle is called the _Fermat point_.

 [^3]: Examples of totally ordered sets include tuples (arrays in programming) and a set of real numbers.